 Software Developer – writes either origination or transmission software according to the IRS e-file specifications.

 Transmitter – sends the electronic return data directly to the IRS.
-EROs and Reporting Agents may apply to be transmitters and transmit return data themselves, or they may contract with an accepted third-party transmitters that can transmit the data for them.
+EROs and Reporting Agents may apply to be transmitters and transmit return data themselves, or they may contract with accepted third-party transmitters that can transmit the data for them.
 A Transmitter must have software and computers that allow it to interface with the IRS.

 Online Provider – An Online Provider allows taxpayers to self‑prepare returns by entering return data directly on commercially available software, software downloaded from an Internet site and prepared off-line, or through an online Internet site.
 Online Provider is a secondary role; therefore, they must also choose another Provider Option such as Software Developer, Transmitter or Intermediate Service Provider.
 Although an ERO may also use an Internet Web site to obtain information from taxpayers to originate the electronic submission of returns, the ERO is not an Online Provider.